 - Salt to taste

-- Add ginger garlic paste and fry till the raw smell goes off
+- Add ginger garlic paste and fry till the raw smell goes off.

-- Add the rest of the vegetables and fry for 2 to 3 minutes
+- Add parboiled potatoes and the rest of vegetables.
+Fry for 2 to 3 minutes.

 - Pour 100 ml yogurt and mix.
 Cook till the vegetables are done to tender.
 You can cover and cook.
 Cook uncovered if there is lot of moisture after the veggies are cooked.

 - While the veggies cook.
 Bring lot of water to a boil and cook rice till al dente along with bay leaf and shahi jeera.
 The rice has to be cooked grainy and not mushy.
 Drain it off in a colander.
 Soak saffron in 3 tbsps of this hot water or hot milk.
 Set aside.

 - If you like to make a 2 layer veg biryani, set aside 1/3 of the cooked vegetable mix.
 Now mix together the rest of the cooked veggies, rest of the yogurt, mint, coriander, nuts and raisins, few fried onions. you can do it in a pressure cooker or any heavy bottom utensil.

 How to Make Veg Dum Biryani